 Blackboard Partnership – McGraw-Hill and Blackboard have teamed up to simplify your life.
 Now you and your students can access Connect and Create right from within your Blackboard course – all with one single sign-on.
 The gradebooks are seamless, so when a student completes an integrated Connect assignment, the grade for that assignment automatically (and instantly) feeds your Blackboard grade center.
 Learn more at www.domorenow.com.

-MHCampus™: McGraw-Hill Campus™ is a new one-stop teaching and learning experience available to users of any learning management system.
-This institutional service allows faculty and students to enjoy single sign-on (SSO) access to all McGraw-Hill Higher Education materials, including the award winning McGraw-Hill Connect platform, from directly within the institution's website.
+MHCampus™: McGraw-Hill Campus™ is a new teaching and learning experience available to users of any learning management system.
+This institutional service allows faculty and students to enjoy single sign-on (SSO) access to all McGraw-Hill Higher Education materials, including the Connect platform.
 McGraw-Hill Campus™ provides faculty with instant access to all McGraw-Hill Higher Education teaching materials (e.g. eTextbooks, test banks, PowerPoint slides, animations and learning objects, etc), allowing them to browse, Search, and use any instructor ancillary content in our vast library at no additional cost to instructor or students.
 Students enjoy SSO access to a variety of free (e.g. quizzes, flash cards, narrated presentations.) and subscription based products (e.g. McGraw-Hill Connect).
 With this program enabled, faculty and students will never need to create another account to access McGraw-Hill products and services.
 Learn more at www.mhcampus.com.

 CREATE, our Custom Textbook Option - Craft your teaching resources to match the way you teach!
 With McGraw-Hill Create, www.mcgrawhillcreate.com, you can easily rearrange chapters, combine material from other content sources, and quickly upload content you have written like your course syllabus or teaching notes.
 Find the content you need in Create by searching through thousands of leading McGraw-Hill textbooks.
 Arrange your book to fit your teaching style.
 Create even allows you to personalise your book's appearance by selecting the cover and adding your name, school, and course information.
 Order a Create book and you'll receive a complimentary print review copy in 3 – 5 business days or a complimentary electronic review copy (eComp) via email in about one hour.
 Go to www.mcgrawhillcreate.com today and register.
 Experience how McGraw-Hill Create empowers you to teach your students your way.